dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 ### Filters

 Filtering helps to narrow down the results of an API query.
-Want to query and return only models and tests that are failing?
-Or find models that are taking too long to run?
-You can fetch execution details such as [`executionTime`](/docs/dbt-cloud-apis/discovery-schema-models#fields), [`runElapsedTime`](/docs/dbt-cloud-apis/discovery-schema-models#fields), or [`status`](/docs/dbt-cloud-apis/discovery-schema-models#fields).
+If you want to query and return only models and tests that are failing or find models that are taking too long to run, you can fetch execution details such as [`executionTime`](/docs/dbt-cloud-apis/discovery-schema-models#fields), [`runElapsedTime`](/docs/dbt-cloud-apis/discovery-schema-models#fields), or [`status`](/docs/dbt-cloud-apis/discovery-schema-models#fields).
 This helps data teams monitor the performance of their models, identify bottlenecks, and optimize the overall data pipeline.

-In the following example, we can see that we're filtering results to models that have succeeded on their `lastRunStatus`:
+Below is an example that filters for results of models that have succeeded on their `lastRunStatus`:

 <Lightbox src="/img/filtering.png" width="75%" title="Example of filtering"/>

-Here is a code example that filters for models that have an error on their last run and tests that have failed:
+Below is an example that filters for models that have an error on their last run and tests that have failed:

 <!-- TODO: Update screenshot to use `$environmentId: BigInt!, or remove it` -->
 <!-- However we can choose to leave this be, since the important info from the screenshot is to show how the GraphQL API canbe used -- the content (request and response) doesn't matter too much` -->